atolab/zenoh-web/content/docs/manual/configuration.md

 * and by putting values on the configuration through the [adminspace](#adminspace-configuration).

 ## Configuration files
-`zenohd` has supported configuration files for a long time now, but with version 0.6, we hope to make this the primary interface for configuring your zenoh infrastructure.
+`zenohd` has supported configuration files for a long time now, but with version 0.6, we hope to make this the primary interface for configuring your Zenoh infrastructure.

 As was the case before, you can specify which configuration file to load with the `--config=/path/to/config/file` CLI argument.
 If no path is specified, `zenohd` will use a default configuration instead.